neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

    and none of these ships has any other daughters, then the fleet of ship 1 consists of 1, 11, 12, 111, 112, 1121, and 1122

-Your task is to build a Typescript module named `hw1.ts` that exports the following functions:
+Your task is to define TypeScript class `Venusian` and `Ship` as follows:

-1. `makeVenusian(name:string):Venusian //  returns a Venusian with
-   the given name and a unique VSN.`
+* The class `Venusian` has a contructor `new Venusian(name:string)` that returns a Venusian with the given name and a unique VSN.
+The class `Venusian` has the following public methods:

-1. `venusianGetName(v:Venusian):string // returns the name of the given Venusian `
+   * `getName()` returns the name of the Venusian
-1. `venusianGetVSN(v:Venusian):number // returns the VSN of the given Venusian`
+   * `getVSN()` returns the VSN of the given Venusian

-1. `makeShip(crew:Venusian[], daughters:Ship[]):Ship // returns a
-   ship with the given crew, the given daughters, and a unique serial number`
+* The class `Ship` has a constructor `new Ship(crew:Venusian[], daughters:Ship[])` that returns a ship with the given crew, the given daughters, and a unique serial number.
+The class `Ship` has the following public methods:

-1. `shipGetCrew(ship:Ship):Venusian[] // returns the crew of the given ship`
+   * `getCrew():Venusian[]` returns the crew of the  ship.
-1. `shipGetDaughters(ship:Ship):Ship[] // returns the daughters of
+   * `getDaughters():Ship[]` returns the daughters of the ship.
-the given ship`
-1. `shipGetSerialNumber(ship:Ship):number // returns the serial
+   * `getSerialNumber():number` returns the serial
-number of the given ship`
+number of the ship

-1. `hasWaldo(ship:Ship):boolean // returns true iff the ship has a crew member named Waldo.`
+   * `hasWaldo():boolean` returns true iff the ship has a crew member named Waldo.
+Waldo is a fairly common name among Venusians, so there might be more than one Waldo among the crew

-1. `totalWaldos(ship:Ship):number // returns the number of Venusians
-   named "Waldo" that are in the ship or its fleet.`
+   * `totalWaldos():number` returns the number of Venusians named "Waldo" that are in the ship or its fleet.
+Venusians can be in two places at once, so if two Waldos have same VSN, you should count them twice.

-1. `shipWithoutWaldos(ship:Ship):void // removes any Venusians named
-"Waldo" from the crew of the given ship.`
+   * `removeWaldos():void` // removes any Venusians named "Waldo" from the crew of the ship.

-1. `shipWithoutDeepWaldos(ship:Ship):void // removes any Venusians
+   * `removeDeepWaldos(ship:Ship):void` // removes any Venusians
-named Waldo from the crews of the given ship and its fleet.`
+named Waldo from the crews of the given ship and its fleet.

-1. `shipHasDuplicates(ship:Ship):boolean // It has come to the attention
+   * `FleetHasDuplicates(ship:Ship):boolean` // It has come to the attention
 of the Venusian fleet command that some shipbuilders have been cheating by putting multiple ships with the same serial number in the fleets of their ships.
 Given a ship, determines whether there are any